Beheshteh/D3-HW16/README.md

 To make sure you have a solid trend, you need to test for correlation with Excel's `=CORREL()` function.
 Aim for a value either less
-than -0.5 or more than 0.5—these values would indicate a moderate correlation and a story that might be worth pursuing
- (shoot for -0.75 or 0.75 if you're feeling super diligent).
+than -0.5 or more than 0.5—these values would indicate a moderate correlation and a story that might be worth pursuing (shoot for -0.75 or 0.75 if you're feeling super diligent).

-* If you don't find a value that matches, try at least four other demographic-risk combinations—if you can't find one that hits
--0.5 or .5, just go with the most striking mix.